yoyobabycool/python-github-action-twitter-bot/README.md

 ## Note

-Ignore mistakes in readme, this is generated using chatgpt
+Ignore mistakes in readme, this is generated using chatgpt.

 ## License